Delay-Phase Precoding for Wideband THz Massive MIMO: Simulation Results

-Fig. 8 shows the normalized array gain against the physical direction of the beamforming vector $\mathbf{a}_{l,1}$ at the minimum subcarrier frequency $f_{1}$, $\mathbf{a}_{l,M}$ at the maximum subcarrier frequency $f_{M}$, and the beamforming vector at the central frequency $f_\mathrm{c}$, which are generated by the proposed DPP with the target physical direction $\theta_{l}=0.5$.
-We can observe from Fig. 8 that at the subcarriers with the minimum frequency $f_{1}$ and the maximum frequency $f_{M}$, the beamforming vector $\mathbf{a}_{l,1}$ and $\mathbf{a}_{l,M}$ generated by the proposed DPP can be aligned with the target physical direction $\theta_{l}$.
+Fig. 8 shows the normalized array gain performance.
+Fig. 8 (a) illustrates the normalized array gain against the physical direction of the beamforming vector $\mathbf{a}_{l,1}$ at the minimum subcarrier frequency $f_{1}$, $\mathbf{a}_{l,M}$ at the maximum subcarrier frequency $f_{M}$, and the beamforming vector at the central frequency $f_\mathrm{c}$.
+They are generated by the proposed DPP with the target physical direction $\theta_{l}=0.5$.
+We can observe from Fig. 8 (a) that at the minimum frequency $f_{1}$ and the maximum frequency $f_{M}$, the beamforming vector $\mathbf{a}_{l,1}$ and $\mathbf{a}_{l,M}$ can be aligned with the target physical direction $\theta_{l}$.
 Thus, we can conclude that by using the proposed DPP, the user can be covered by beams at different subcarrier frequencies, which efficiently mitigates the array gain loss caused by the beam split effect.
-For example, more than $94\%$ of the optimal array gain can be achieved by the proposed DPP at $f_{1}$ and $f_{M}$ as shown in Fig. 8.
+More than $94\%$ of the optimal array gain can be achieved by the proposed DPP at $f_{1}$ and $f_{M}$.
+The normalized array gain performance of the proposed DPP at different subcarriers are shown in Fig. 8 (b).
+The target physical direction is still set as $\theta_{l}=0.5$, and the bandwidth is $B=30$ GHz.
+The array gains achieved by the conventional hybrid precoding architecture with different bandwidths $B=0.3,\ 3,\ 30$ GHz are also provided for comparison.
+We can observe that when $B=30$ GHz, the conventional hybrid precoding architecture \cite{Ref:SpatiallyPre2014} suffers from severe array gain loss due to the beam split effect, e.g., $80\%$ array gain loss at most of subcarriers.
+In contrast, the proposed DPP can realize almost flat array gain across the entire bandwidth.